Pre-course Assignment

 install.packages("remotes")

-On particularly slow network connections, i.e. over VPN or USDA network in general, it may be necessary to increase the “timeout” option to ensure the downloads have sufficient time to complete.
+On particularly slow network connections, i.e. over VPN or USDA network in general, it may be necessary to increase the “timeout” option to ensure that downloads have sufficient time to complete.
+To do that, you can use the options() function to set the timeout option.
+Run the following code in the console:

 # increase default timeout from 1 minute to 5 minutes (for current session only)